Jesscru/react-portfolio/README.md

 ## License

-This is project has an MIT license.
+This project has an MIT license.

 ## Contributing